FrontEndFoxes/curriculum/workshop/minis/mini1.md

 ## Add Axios

 To perform API calls we will need a library called [Axios](https://github.com/axios/axios).
-It's a promise-based HTTP client that works both in the browser and in a node.js environment.
+It's a promise-based HTTP client that works both in the browser and in other node.js environments.

 ::: tip 💡
 Originally, Vue supported its own way of making API calls using .ajax; but this resource was deprecated as Axios's standalone library worked very well for this purpose, removing the need for an integrated solution.
 Read more about this decision [here](https://medium.com/the-vue-point/retiring-vue-resource-871a82880af4).
 :::

 First, add Axios's library to your project dependencies.
-To do so in Code Sandbox, click on `File Editor` tab -> `Dependencies` -> `Add Dependency` and search for `axios`
+To do so in CodeSandbox, click on the `Add Dependency` button and search for `axios`.
+Install the latest version.

 Import Axios into the component where we will perform our API call - `App.vue`.
-In that component's script block, add this line:
+In that component's script block, add this line right under `<script>`:

 ```js
 import axios from 'axios';